army-mehak/Project3-Azure-ML/starter_file/README.md

 We can also see the best Model by going to Experiment -> Run -> Child Runs ad choosing the top model as its the best model for the run.
  ![alt text](https://github.com/army-mehak/Project3-Azure-ML/blob/master/starter_file/img/h-4.PNG)
  <p align="center">
   Figure 3: Best Model through Azure ML UI

 The Hyperdrive model could have been tried with different types of Parameter Sampling such as Grid Sampling as it performs simple grid search over all possible value.

 ## Model Deployment
-*TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
 The best AutoML model 'Voting Ensemble' of accuracy 93.8% was deployed using ACI WebSeervice.
 At first the model was deployed using Local WebService to debug the score.py() code and understanding status of the service.
 To test the endpoint, test input data was taken through train_test_split() method where its split as 70-30% of data.
 This test data was converted into a dictionary of key value pair.
 This dictionary was sent to the run() method in score.py() to perform prediction.
-Moreover, HTTP Post Request was also sent to the RestEndpoint to perform prediction.
-(Also shown in the recording)
+Moreover, HTTP Post Request was also sent to the RestEndpoint to perform prediction for test data.
+The returned prediceted value as shown in recording was 0.

 ## Screen Recording
 Screen recording can be found in this link: https://www.youtube.com/watch?v=5a1r1Z4gTi0&ab_channel=MehakShahid